 6) Turn off editing features such as "track changes" before you save and send the resume.
 If using a resume template, ensure you have filled in all the sections — don't leave a block saying "insert text here" or "sample template."
 Such things look particularly bad for those who are applying for secretarial or IT positions.

 7) Because employers in the Middle East are particularly concerned about experience being current, and because they have age cut-offs for approvals and visas, indicate dates (month/year) of work experience and education.
+We will have to ask.

 8) Again, because the employers in the Middle East are particularly concerned about experience being current, a chronological resume is the best for your application.
 Functional and combination style resumes are not useful, because they can be misleading.

 10) When you are sending a resume by email or via a website's upload feature (e.g., through our website's "Apply to this Job" function), make sure that what you are uploading is actually your resume.
-Apparently by accident, we have received, rather than a person's resume: a different person's resume; blank pages; images of clothing; an MP3 file of an Andrea Bocelli song; a legal document; a tax document; medical lab test results; a graduation photo; a schedule for a party; a .jpeg image of a calendar; a lottery plan.
+Apparently by accident, we have received, rather than a person's resume items that include: a different person's resume; blank pages; images of clothing; an MP3 file of an Andrea Bocelli song; a legal document; a tax document; medical lab test results; a graduation photo; a schedule for a party; a .jpeg image of a calendar; a lottery plan.

 11) Indicate the location (city/state or city/province) of the hospitals at which you have worked.
 For example, the American Hospital Directory indicates there are currently 84 "Saint Joseph" hospitals, of varying sizes and types (tertiary, paediatric, rural, rehab, mental health …) across the USA.